wingify/readme-central/docs/SDK Reference/gateway-service.md

 ---
 ## Overview

-The VWO FME Gateway Service is a critical component for VWO's Feature Management and Experimentation (FME) SDKs, particularly essential for pre-segmentation based on user location and user agent (UA).
-It's designed to be deployed within your infrastructure, ensuring minimal latency and enhanced security for FME operations.
+The VWO FE Gateway Service is a critical component for VWO's Feature Experimentation (FE) SDKs, particularly essential for pre-segmentation based on user location and user agent (UA).
+It's designed to be deployed within your infrastructure, ensuring minimal latency and enhanced security for FE operations.

 ## When is Gateway Service Needed?